fermyon/developer/content/spin/kubernetes.md

 ```

 Then register the runtime class with the cluster

 ```yaml
 kubectl apply -f wasm-runtimeclass.yaml
 ```

 {{ blockEnd }}

-## Run a Spin workload on Kubernetes
+## Run a Spin Workload on Kubernetes

 ### Introduction

 This guide demonstrates the commands to run a Spin workload in Kubernetes.
 It should apply to all Kubernetes varients which have been properly configured using one of the Setup guides.